-What bookstores still exist are driven, by necessity, to sell what sells.
-Good and important books that have stood the test of time and need to be introduced to new readers (and new Christians) are not available – and thus unknown – because stores don’t have the ability to keep large catalogs of books.
-They have to stock the latest bestsellers – regardless of high quality – and not much else.
+- The bookstores that still exist are driven, by necessity, to sell what sells.
+Good and important books that have stood the test of time and need to be introduced to new readers (and new Christians), are not available.
+They are unknown, now, because stores don’t have the ability to keep large catalogs of books.
+They have to stock the latest bestsellers – regardless of quality – and not much else.

 So in light of outdated economic models, what can be done?

 - An onsite church bookstore doesn’t have the overhead costs of a regular bookstore, such as rent or utilities.
 Further, volunteers can take the place of employees, freeing up even more costs.

 - Without the normal overhead, a church bookstore does not have to generate the revenue of a normal bookstore.
 In fact, since profit isn’t a motive, it’s simply a matter of breaking even in terms of cost-recovery (Or, if supplemented as a ministry expense, it doesn’t even have to reach that threshold.).

 - Without a profit motive, the inventory of the bookstore can be highly selective and entirely qualitative in nature.
 It’s a ministry, so the books can be chosen accordingly.